lilyxing0/github-pages-with-jekyll/index.md

 My name is Lily Xing

-Brag Sheet:
+#### Brag Sheet:

--I have 2 cats named Pepper and Jack
+*   I have 2 cats named Pepper and Jack

--I do high school cheer
+*   I do high school cheer

--I volunteer as a TA for first graders
+*   I volunteer as a TA for first graders